Consumer medicine information

 Eligible participants were 18 years of age and older with at least 1 of the following risk factors for progression to severe disease: diabetes, overweight (BMI > 25), chronic lung disease (including asthma), chronic kidney disease, current smoker, immunosuppressive disease or immunosuppressive treatment, cardiovascular disease, hypertension, diabetes, sickle cell disease, neurodevelopmental disorders, active cancer or medically-related technological dependence, or were 60 years of age and older regardless of comorbidities.
 The study excluded individuals with a known history of prior COVID-19 infection or vaccination.
 Participants with COVID-19 symptom onset of ≤ 5 days were included in the study.

+Participants were randomised (1:1) to receive Paxlovid (nirmatrelvir/ritonavir 300 mg/100 mg) or placebo orally every 12 hours for 5 days.
 The primary efficacy endpoint is the proportion of participants with COVID-19 related hospitalisation or death from any cause through Day 28.
-The analysis was conducted in the modified intent-to-treat (mITT) analysis set (all treated participants with onset of symptoms ≤ 3 days at baseline did not receive nor were expected to receive COVID-19 therapeutic monoclonal antibody (mAb) treatment), the mITT1 analysis set (all treated subjects with onset of symptoms ≤ 5 days who at baseline did not receive nor were expected to receive COVID-19 therapeutic mAb treatment), and the mITT2 analysis set (all treated subjects with onset of symptoms ≤ 5 days).
+Time to sustained alleviation and sustained resolution of all targeted symptoms through Day 28 were key secondary efficacy endpoints.
+These analyses were conducted in the modified intent-to-treat (mITT) analysis set (all treated participants with onset of symptoms ≤ 3 days at baseline did not receive nor were expected to receive COVID-19 therapeutic monoclonal antibody (mAb) treatment), the mITT1 analysis set (all treated subjects with onset of symptoms ≤ 5 days who at baseline did not receive nor were expected to receive COVID-19 therapeutic mAb treatment), and the mITT2 analysis set (all treated subjects with onset of symptoms ≤ 5 days).

-A total of 2,246 participants were randomised to receive either Paxlovid or placebo.
-At baseline, mean age was 46 years with 51% were male; 72% were White, 5% were Black or African American, and 14% were Asian; 45% were Hispanic or Latino; 66% of subjects had onset of symptoms ≤ 3 days before initiation of study treatment; 47% of subjects were serological negative at baseline; the mean (SD) baseline viral load was 4.63 log10 copies/mL (2.87); 26% of subjects had a baseline viral load of > 10^7 (units); 6% of participants either received or were expected to receive COVID-19 therapeutic monoclonal antibody treatment at the time of randomisation and were excluded from the mITT and mITT1 analyses.
+A total of 2,213 participants were randomised to receive either Paxlovid or placebo.
+At baseline, mean age was 45 years with 51% were male; 71% were White, 4% were Black or African American, and 15% were Asian; 41% were Hispanic or Latino; 67% of subjects had onset of symptoms ≤ 3 days before initiation of study treatment; 49% of subjects were serological negative at baseline; the mean (SD) baseline viral load was 4.71 log10 copies/mL (2.89); 27% of subjects had a baseline viral load of ≥ 7 log10 copies/mL; 6% of participants either received or were expected to receive COVID-19 therapeutic mAb treatment at the time of randomisation and were excluded from the mITT and mITT1 analyses.

 The baseline demographic and disease characteristics were balanced between the Paxlovid and placebo groups.